Classic Wedge Salad

-This popular salad dates back to the 1920’s as an impressive table-side preparation in just about every fine steakhouse in America.
+The Wedge salad dates back to the 1920’s as an impressive table-side preparation in just about every fine steakhouse in America.
 The simplicity and unique presentation of the salad fascinated diners until the early 70’s, which coincided with the rising popularity of its table-side competitor, The Caesar Salad.

 What is a Wedge Salad?

 The classic wedge salad is a head of crisp iceberg lettuce, cut into quarters, served with creamy bleu cheese dressing, tomatoes, bacon and red onion.
 The secret to a fabulous wedge salad is crisp lettuce, flavorful tomatoes and homemade bleu cheese dressing.

 - Rinse and dry iceberg lettuce; remove outer leaves, stem (or core) of lettuce head; place on cutting board (core side as the base)

 - Cut head of lettuce into quarters, “wedges”; rinse and dry

 - Top with bleu cheese dressing, chopped tomato, diced red onion and cooked bacon bits

 How to Eat? : Finger Food or Fork?